iamsahib/Hospital-managment-SQL/README.md

+Project Objective
-Project Objective: SQL Healthcare Data Analysis
+SQL Healthcare Data Analysis
 The objective of this project is to analyze healthcare data using SQL to derive meaningful insights about patient admissions, doctor assignments, and provincial healthcare distribution.
 By leveraging SQL queries, we aim to:

 Clean and preprocess raw healthcare data for accurate analysis.